cybergizer-hq/LibmagicRb/README.md

 ```

 Notes:
 + It's really **mandatory** to close the cookie (`cookie.close()`) when you are done with the cookie.
-Otherwise, you rely on the GC and can various problems.
+Otherwise, you rely on the GC and that can cause various problems.
   You can't also use the file after it's closed.
 + You can change the file and db on the fly.
 But you can't change the mode.
+The mode can be assigned only with LibmagicRb.new(db: ..., file: ..., mode: ...)
 + To list all the modes, please refer to the [man page](https://man7.org/linux/man-pages/man3/magic_getflags.3.html).

 ### Parameters